chrishuman0923/bookSearch/README.md

 - Google Books API

 ## Future Enhancements
-Future enhancements would allow for the user to easily search through the books they have saved to their library as well as exclude API search results if the book already exists ion the database.
+Future enhancements would allow for the user to easily search through the books they have saved to their library as well as exclude API search results if the book already exists in the database.